chrispyl/Thesis_Systems_Dynamic_Modeling_with_Clojure/README.md

 #### This project contains the methods presented in my [thesis](https://github.com/chrispyl/Thesis_Systems_Dynamic_Modeling_with_Clojure/blob/master/Thesis.pdf): Systems Dynamic Modeling with Clojure, as well as the web application developed.
 The thesis supervisor was [Ioannis Athanasiadis](http://www.athanasiadis.info/).

+## In summary
+We examined how Clojure can be used to achieve parallelism across the method and parallelism across the system.
+For each type of parallelism, several methods were created using different kinds of Clojure references and data structures in order to determine which method provided the fastest execution times.

 ##### Parallel methods, serial methods, test systems:

 * *Parallelism across the method*